winterland1989/mss/README.md

 #### BOMBS
 At this point i guess you wanna ask, can we do something more fun/functional?
 After all, we are using programming language to write a plain text document, so here we go, let see a MAP_SUFFIX BOMB in action:

-+ BOMBS are written in UPPERCASE, use with caution!
++ BOMBS are written in UPPER_CASE, use with caution!
 + MSS.MAP_SUFFIX :: (list_of_suffix, indexMixin) -> (mss) -> mss
     +  list_of_suffix is suffix list concated with `_` just like in mss
     + indexMixin :: (suffix, index) -> (mss) -> mss